Sharing is caring!

 Hypnobabies® – Natural Childbirth at its best!

-This was one of my first pressure waves after my doula/photographer arrived.
+This was one of my first pressure waves (Hypnobabies word for contraction) after my doula/photographer arrived.
 They had began a few hours previously, but were all completely easy to get through.
 They STARTED for me at 3 minutes apart.
 I had a lot of practice pressure waves the nights leading up to this.
 But they were irregular, but more powerful than Braxton Hicks, so I knew they were different.

 Another viewpoint.
 I was so comfortable and relaxed, on my birthing ball just imagining opening up and relaxing my muscles to allow baby Gavin to make his way down.